mattmalcher/mitm-deps/README.md

 ## Auto

-Once everything is up and running you can use: `make get_deps`.
-The `logs/<dep>/` folders should start filling up with request logs, virus scan results, and file information.
+Once everything is up and running you can use: `make run_dep_playbook playbook=provisioning/<relevant playbook>.yml`.
+The `logs/<dep>/` folder should start filling up with request logs, virus scan results, and file information.

 You can re-run make `get_deps` as you develop the dep_fetchers without re-provisioning all the other bits.